mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 [A list of supported time zones can be found here.][12]

+**Note:** This is an official personal project, and is not developed or supported by Microsoft.

 ### Installation

 1. Download the latest `sqltz.zip` file from [the releases page][5].